mutedblues/Customer-Success-Management/README.md

 ## Podcasts
 - [ ] [CHURN.FM](https://www.churn.fm/) - "The podcast for subscription economy pros to learn how the world's fastest growing companies are tackling churn and using retention to fuel their growth."
 New episodes every Wednesday.
 - [ ] [Customer Strategy Podcast](https://podcast.glideconsultingllc.com/) - Weekly podcast hosted by Nils Vinje, founder of Glide Consulting.
+- [ ] [Customer Success Conversations](https://www.customersuccessmanager.com/cs-conversations.html) - Hosted by the founder of CustomerSuccessManager.com, Adam Joseph, he interviews a Customer Success executive in each episode on how to be successful, overcome challenges, and trends influencing the industry.

 ## Training
 - [ ] [CSM Bootcamp](https://www.csmpractice.com/customer-success-bootcamp/) - Offered by CSM Practice.